 Heart Attacks are Optional!
 Become the Medical Dental Collaborators Your Patients Deserve

-Barbara McClatchie, DDS and Eric Goulder, MD
+Presented by Barbara McClatchie, DDS and Eric Goulder, MD

 Atherosclerotic cardiovascular disease (ASVD) has been the leading cause of death in the United States for the past century.
 According to the CDC, someone has a heart attack every 40 seconds and 630,000 Americans die from one each year.
 Although major advances in the way we treat cardiovascular disease have reduced mortality rates, these statistics remain unchanged.
 Further progress in treating cardiovascular disease must shift the focus to prevention.
 Join us for this webinar on how to achieve better cardiovascular disease patient outcomes by practicing a cutting-edge preventive health care model, built on collaboration between medicine and dentistry.